Skip to main content

 Exceptions That May Extend Your Deadline

 The "discovery rule" may extend your deadline if the harm was hidden.
-The clock may also pause if the defendant leaves the state, conceals themselves, or if you are a minor or incapacitated.
+The clock may also pause ("toll") if the defendant leaves the state, conceals themselves, or if you are a minor or incapacitated.

 Frequently Asked Questions